Full disclosure: I did some work for BFI earlier this year and really enjoyed it.

 I’m not much of a “film buff”.

 But I confess that I tend to look down my nose on people who (I think) spend too much time watching films (or TV, or TikTok).
-I’ve even gone so far as just putting those three in the same bucket.
+Look how I’ve even gone so far as just putting those three in the same bucket!
 Ouch.

 I tell myself “Look what a great Buddhist I am: eschewing entertainment for more substantial pursuits.”
-But really, I’m missing the entire point.
-Not every film is outstanding, not every piece of “art” can move us.
+But that’s missing the entire point.
+Sure, entertainment for the sake of distraction isn’t helpful.
+But real art that truly touches us can transform us in ways we never anticipated.

 “Meh.”
 I thought to myself, “That could be cool, I haven’t been to a film in a while.
 But can I really be bothered to schlep into Central London today?”